Funding for Scottish Students

 Tuition Fees

-While it is true that Scottish students don't pay tuition fees, it's not true that tuition is free.
+While it is true that Scottish students do not pay tuition fees, it's not true that tuition is free.
 It currently costs £1,820 per year for Scottish students to study a degree in Scotland.
-The cost of tuition for eligible Scottish students is met by SAAS each year but you can usually only get this funding once at each level of study, with an extra year of funding available in case of emergencies.
-This support is not income assessed.
+The cost of tuition for eligible Scottish students is met by SAAS each year, and it is your responsibility to meet the cost of tuition if you are not eligible for this from SAAS.

 Bursary